-Ithaca was the first location where the program collaborated with a local artist, Jim Garmhauen.
-Jim helped the program set up their camping situation, granting the program permission to sleep behind the building his studio is in, a giant chicken-coop barn transformed into artists studios and apartments called the CRAQ Barn.
+Ithaca was the first location where the program collaborated with a local artist, Jim Garmhausen.
+Jim helped the program set up their camping situation, granting the program permission to sleep in tents behind the building his studio is in, a giant chicken-coop barn transformed into artists studios and apartments called the CRAQ Barn.
 The barn at one time housed 80,000+ chickens.

-Mural #2 was located in the heart of Ithaca less than a block from the new Ithaca Commons on an old firehouse.
-The team decided to reflect the buildings history and painted a fire themed mural.
-The local residents loved the mural and the program was visited by the local newspaper, the local radio station and even the Fire Department stopped by to thank the team for their beautiful mural.
+Mural #2 was located on an old firehouse in the heart of Ithaca less than a block from the new Ithaca Commons.
+The crew decided to reflect the buildings history and painted a firefighter themed mural.
+The local residents loved the mural and the program was visited by the local newspaper, the local radio station and even the local Fire Department to thank the crew for their beautiful mural.

 Some stops are purely for relaxation, exploration and of course inspiration.
-After painting two large-scale murals in just one week, the team stayed in Williamstown MA with DOTR friends the Doucette Family before heading to Boston MA.
+After painting two large-scale murals in just one week, the crew stayed in Williamstown, MA with DOTR friends the Doucette Family before heading to Boston, MA.

-Western Mass. is known for its waterfalls, so the team packed a few backpacks and hit the trail to The Cascade, a short hike to a beautiful but very cold waterfall.
+Western Mass. is known for its waterfalls, so the team packed a few backpacks and hit the trail to The Cascade, a beautiful but very cold waterfall.
 The entire team went swimming and enjoyed a freezing shower under the falls.
 Exploring nature affords your mind a moment of silence from the everyday responsibilities and stresses that accompany work and travel.

 Boston & the Total Solar Eclipse!

-The program stayed with local artist and DOTR friend Merk Those and his wife Rhoda in Quincy not far from the first ever Dunkin' Donuts.
+The program stayed with local artist and DOTR friend Merk Those and his wife Rhoda in Quincy near by the first ever Dunkin' Donuts.

 Merk Those brought the team to Cambridge to paint for the 10th Anniversary of Central Walls aka Graffiti Alley, an alley of legal public walls that was started by his good friend.
 Merk invited out a group of local graffiti artists including a 13-year-old named WAKE with skills beyond his years.
+The crew and local artist painted the entire alley.
 Merk set up courtesy drinks and food at the adjacent restaurant to alley.

 The next day, Merk and Rhoda brought the team on explorations to secret graffiti locations around Boston.
 These sites had amazing views of the city, were covered in amazing art and provided the artists with urban inspiration.
 In the early evening, the team headed to WeWorks for an Artist Presentation with Wix.com.

-Worcester MA was the Summer Program's final stop.
-The Program camped in Ramiro's childhood friends', Mal and Jeff's, beautiful backyard.
+Worcester MA was the Summer Program's final stop for the Pow!
+Wow!
+Worcester Mural Festival.
+The Program camped in Ramiro's childhood friends, Mal and Jeff's backyard.
 Wooster is a special place for Ramiro as his family immigrated from Argentina to Wooster when he was a child.

-As this was the program's final mural, Resident Artist Below-Key directed the mural concept.
-Over the three days the mural was painted, the local community rallied around the program, gifting them with alcohol, beer, pins, snacks and appreciaition.
+As this was the program's final mural, Resident Artist Below Key directed the mural concept.
+Over the three days the mural was painted, the local community rallied around the program, gifting them with alcohol, beer, pins, snacks and appreciation.
 Thanks to "Papi" the unofficial mayor of Kelley Square, "Chill", "PinMan", "The Ghost of Jerry Garcia", "Tone" and the "Horse Carriage Guys".
 Worcester was full of epic characters.